-The factors listed above are not all-inclusive and are in addition to other factors contained in Hitachi's periodic filings with the U.S. Securities and Exchange Commission and in other materials published by Hitachi.
+The factors listed above are not all-inclusive and are in addition to other factors contained in other materials published by Hitachi.

 Information contained in this news release is current as of the date of the press announcement, but may be subject to change without prior notice.